SwissDataScienceCenter/renku/docs/tutorials/first_steps/08_create_workflow.rst

     .. code-block:: console

-        $ renku run Rscript src/RunFilterFlights.R data/flight-data/2019-01-flights.csv.zip data/output/flights-filtered.csv
+        $ renku run --name filter-flights -- Rscript src/RunFilterFlights.R data/flight-data/2019-01-flights.csv.zip data/output/flights-filtered.csv

         Info: Adding these files to Git LFS: data/output/flights-filtered.csv

 Go ahead and run this command: it will create the preprocessed data file, including the specification of *how* this file was created, and commit all the changes to the repository.
+The ``--name`` option allows you to name the workflow that's created by ``renku run`` to make it easier to reuse it later.
+Workflows created in this way don't just try past executions, but also define workflow templates (Called ``Plans`` in Renku) that can be executed with arbitrary parameters on different workflow backends and exported to other workflow languages.
-See the `renku command line docs <https://renku- python.readthedocs.io/en/latest/commands.html>`_ for more information on this and other commands.
+See the `renku command line docs <https://renku-python.readthedocs.io/en/latest/commands.html>`_ for more information on this and other commands.

 .. note::